 Or a cosmos.

 The many interior surfaces of the Nasrid Palaces of the Alhambra in the city of Granada are written over with highly-structured repetitions and redundancies in stucco and tilework: arabesques, foliate interlace, angular and mirrored polychrome patterning.

 I say highly-structured, but in truth it is impossible to read in the blizzard of ornamental data if what we have here is the operation of a number of classical algorithms, such that the building might be spun out to an infinite number of rooms with very little additional effort, or a more gothic freestyle invention, so that each room, each pattern, each line must be imagined and calculated afresh.

 Regardless, however, of the loading of information, the effect is one of copious order in the ornamentation, an order culminating in inscription.
-Everywhere Kufic epigraphy springs from the decoration, ranging from formulaic ejaculations and Qur’anic verses to elaborate and self-satisfied poetry about the decoration itself, of which it forms a part.
+Everywhere Kufic epigraphy springs from the decoration, ranging from formulaic ejaculations and Qur’anic verses2 to elaborate and self-satisfied poetry about the decoration itself3, of which it forms a part.